Parliamentary.ai

 Overview

 This bill establishes a Marine Navigation Aids Commission and an Office of Marine Navigation Aids Regulation to oversee the operation and maintenance of navigation aids in UK waters.
-The bill also amends the Merchant Shipping Act 1995 to reflect these changes and clarify responsibilities.
+The bill transfers responsibilities for these aids from existing general lighthouse authorities and the Secretary of State to the new bodies, and makes consequential amendments to the Merchant Shipping Act 1995.

 Description